 Michael is the current incumbent at St. Catherine’s Church, and St. Elizabeth’s Church, as well as Team Rector.
 He has a degree in maths from St. John’s college Cambridge.
 He is a qualified teacher and previously worked for 10 years as a maths teacher in the private sector.
 In 1997 he completed his DipHE in Theological and Pastoral Studies at Oak Hill College.

-He has been a governor at St. Catherine’s for since 2002 and chair since 2015.
+He has been a governor at St. Catherine’s since 2002 and was chair from 2015 to 2020.
 His is currently a parent of a child at St.Catherine’s school.
 During his time at St. Catherine’s he has helped project manage the relocation from the old school site, as well as play a key role in the successful award of Governor Mark.